 Have you experienced tossing and turning during the night?
 Have you wondered why you can not just sleep even if you have tried very hard?
 Probably, you have a hard day at the office and you are stressed or maybe you have taken a lot of caffeinated drinks.
-There are so many things that can hinder you to fall asleep or even to experience restful sleep.
+There are so many things that can hinder you to fall asleep or even experiencing restful sleep.
 If you find yourself encountering the same sleep problems consistently, there is a great chance that you are suffering from a condition known as insomnia.
 Do you want to learn how to know if you have insomnia?
 Keep reading.

-Around 30 to 35% of adults are experiencing this annoying condition?
+Around 30 to 35% of adults are experiencing this annoying condition.
 What are the etiological factors of insomnia?
 Why does a person experience it?
 What are the steps that you need to take in order for you to fall asleep easily?
-Just continue reading and we will give you detailed information about causes of insomnia.
+Just continue reading and we will give you detailed information about the causes of insomnia.

 What is insomnia?

-Insomnia is a generally known sleep disorder that is characterized by a difficulty in falling or staying asleep.
+Insomnia is a generally known sleep disorder that is characterized by difficulty in falling or staying asleep.
 In addition, people with insomnia also sometimes experience untimely waking up in the middle of the night or early morning, and it will be difficult for them to get back to sleep.
 This condition does not only impact your mood and energy level, but it also affects overall health, quality of life, and work productivity.
 As of the moment, this disorder has three classifications.

 What is Acute Insomnia?

 Acute insomnia is usually experienced by an individual when he or she faces particular life events or circumstances like receiving bad news or being stressed.
 A lot of people have suffered insomnia when they are mourning due to the death of a loved one, have a hard day at the office, have relationship problems, or are overwhelmed with life that they cannot stop thinking of many things.
 If you are experiencing this type of insomnia, you are fortunate enough since this will just rectify itself without any remedy or medication.
-How long acute insomnia last?
+How long does acute insomnia last?
 Not much.

 What is Transient Insomnia?

 This class of insomnia is also temporary.
-The symptoms could be felt up to 3 nights and will also resolve itself without any medications or remedies.
+The symptoms could be felt for up to 3 nights and will also resolve themselves without any medications or remedies.
 This is usually caused by stress or discomfort brought about by noises in the surroundings, medications, or too hot or too cold temperature.
 Jet lag is an ultimate case of transient insomnia.
 This can last more than 3 days.

 What is Chronic Insomnia?

 This type of insomnia is characterized by sleeping difficulties and disruptions for more than 3 nights up to at least 3 months.
 Some of its causes include environmental change, undesirable sleeping habits, shifting work schedules, medical conditions, and a few medications.
 People who are usually having chronic insomnia are those who are suffering from psychiatric or physiologic conditions.
-If chronic insomnia lasts for more than a week, we strongly recommend you to consult a doctor.
+If chronic insomnia lasts for more than a week, we strongly recommend you consult a doctor.

 What causes insomnia?